-HMP Littlehey was last inspected in early 2015.
+HMP Littlehey was last inspected in August 2019.
 In their report the inspectors said:

 The full reports can be read at the Ministry of Justice web site, just follow the links below:

 - HMP Littlehey, Report on an unannounced inspection of HMP Littlehey (22 July – 2 August 2019)